vorakl/TrivialRC/README.md

 # TrivialRC

 The minimalistic Run-time Configuration (RC) system and process manager.
+It's written in pure BASH and uses just a few external utilities like ls, ps, date and sleep.
+In the minimum intallation TrivialRC consists of only one file which can be downloaded directly from the Github.
-Originaly, it was designed for usage primarily in containers but it can be also very useful for running a group of processes asynchronously/synchronously, managing their running order and exit codes.
+Originaly, it was designed for usage primarily in containers but it also can be successfully used for running a group of processes asynchronously and synchronously, managing their running order and exit codes.

 TrivialRC is not a replacement for an init process that usually exists as /sbin/init and has a PID 1.
 In containers for this purpose could be used projects like [dumb-init](https://github.com/Yelp/dumb-init) or [tini](https://github.com/krallin/tini).
+Although, in most cases, having only TrivialRC as a first and main process (PID 1) in containers is enough.
+In terms of Docker, the best place for it is ENTRYPOINT.

-This is an equivalent to a common, for xBSD, /etc/rc.
-RC system that is used for managing startup and shutdown processes.
-It can start and stop one or more processes, in parallel or sequentially, on back- or foreground.
-All commands can be specified in the command line if they are simple, or in a separate file, if a more comprehensive scenario is needed.
+TrivialRC is an equivalent to well known for xBSD users /etc/rc.
+The RC system that is used for managing startup and shutdown processes.
+It can start and stop one or more processes, in parallel or sequentially, on back- or foreground, react differently in case of process failures, etc.
+All commands can be specified in the command line if they are pretty simple, or in separate files, if a more comprehensive scenario is needed.
+That's why it can be used as a simplest solution for managing a group of process and be a lightweight replacement for projects like [Supervisor](https://github.com/Supervisor/supervisor).

-For instance, in Docker images, TrivialRC can be used as an Entrypoint.
-By default, it does not show itself, does not affect any configuration and behaves transparently.
-So, you can add it into any Dockerfiles which do not have an entrypoint.
-Please, have a look at examples for more information.
+For instance, in Docker images when TrivialRC is used as an Entrypoint, it does not show itself by default, does not affect any configuration and behaves absolutelly transparently.
+So, you can add it into any Dockerfiles which do not have an entrypoint at all and get by this the full controll under processes with fairly detailed logs of what's is going on in a container.
+Please, take a look at examples for more information.

-Although, in case of usege in Docker containers, to be sure that all processes will be stopped on exit and all zombies are properly reaped, at least for now, it is highly recommended, in addition, to use some init process like one of mentioned above.

 ### Installation